Axway/mft-convert/content/en/docs/TransferCFT/troubleshoot_intro/atm_traces/Defining_a_trace_file_externally.md

 ## TRCFILE command details

-Trace files can be created and pre-formatted in their order of occurrence or externally with a utility, in particular for environments that cannot support such operations.
+Trace files can be created and pre- formatted in their order of occurrence or externally with a utility, in particular for environments that cannot support such operations.
 The utility is integrated in CFTTRACE, with the command **TRCFILE** **TYPE = TRACE.**